 During this time Thetis stayed in Samos Marina.

 Two weeks ago he drove to Selimiye to visit some friends who were there with their cruiser anchored off.
 They went to a restaurant for dinner.
 On the way back to the boat, there were 5 in the tender, a fast speed boat, without any lights and driven by the crew of a large cruiser, came at very high speed straight at them.
 By the time they saw it there was nothing to be done.
 There was a bad collision and Turgut fell in the water with a broken pelvis.
-He thought that he was going to drawn because he could not move.
+He thought that he was going to drown because he could not move.
 He was rescued by his wife Arzu.
-In the mean time the speed boat which did not stop to help sped to their cruiser which departed right away.
+In the mean time, the speed boat, which did not stop to help, sped to their cruiser which departed right away.
 Arzu called for help and an ambulance came and took Turgut to a hospital in Marmaris.
-He stayed there for 1 week and then he was moved, by ambulance, to their home in Izmir.
+He stayed there for one week and then he was moved, by ambulance, to their home in Izmir.

 Wednesday September 23, 2015, Day 1

 This was an eventful day.
 Yesterday it rained in Kalami all day and I slept in the upper house because I was afraid that if I needed to use the bathroom during the night I might slip and fall climbing down the outdoor stairs of the old lower house.
 I slept well.
 This morning started with with sunshine and not with rain as was forecasted.

 During the past days I had difficulty withdrawing cash from the National Bank of Greece ATM.
 I thought that was because of the notorious Capital Controls imposed to Greek banks on June.
 After our housekeeper Vasso came I drove to town and tried the card again.
 It did not work.
 I went in the bank and spoke to the nice lady manager who has been very helpful over the years.
 The trouble was that my new debit card was not linked to the account that I transfer funds but to a small savings account.
 She corrected this and I was finally able to make a withdrawal.